Investigation & Analysis

 Semen Versus Vaginal Discharge?

 In Sahih Muslim, number 315, it says that during intercourse, the body fluids of a man and woman are competing.
-If the male’s white substance wins or prevails against the female’s yellow vaginal discharge, the child will be male, but if the female’s yellow substance wins against the male’s white substance, the child will be female.
+If the male’s white substance wins against the female’s yellow vaginal discharge (cervical mucus), the child will be male, but if the female’s yellow substance wins against the male’s white substance, the child will be female.

-So really, the “white substance” (sperm) is the one that plays a role in deciding whether the baby is male or female.
+So really, the “white substance” (sperm) alone decides whether the baby is male or female.

-Neither vaginal discharge, nor any “yellow substance” from the female is involved in deciding whether the baby will be born male or female.
+The yellow substance from the female (cervical mucus) is not at all involved in deciding whether the baby will be born male or female.

 Also, there is zero competition between semen and female discharge when a female is fertile and able to get pregnant.
-In fact, vaginal discharge from the woman’s cervix (also known as cervical mucus) helps sperm swim to the egg to impregnate a woman by providing extra lubrication, rather than compete against it.
+In fact, vaginal discharge from the woman’s cervix (the cervical mucus) helps sperm swim to the egg to impregnate a woman by providing extra lubrication, rather than compete against it.

 Incorrect Embryology

-According to Bukhari no. 6594 and other Hadiths, a person exists as a “nutfah (drop of semen)” in the womb for 40 days, then an alaqah (leech-like entity) for another 40 days, then a mudghah (lump that looks like it was chewed, having teeth marks) for another 40 days.
+According to Bukhari no. 6594 and other Hadiths, a person exists as a “nutfah (zygote)” in the womb for 40 days, then an alaqah (leech-like entity) for another 40 days, then a mudghah (lump that looks like it was chewed, having teeth marks) for another 40 days.

-By day 44 the chewed appearance (mudghah) disappears because the somites aren’t visible anymore
+At 44 days after implantation, the chewed appearance (mudghah) disappears because the somites aren’t visible anymore

 You can find images easily of the human embryo at various stages (from day 1 to day 56) at www.ehd.org/developmental-stages

 So in conclusion, the sperm-drop (nutfah) definitely does not take 40 days to become an alaqah, unlike what this Hadith says.
-The time period in which the nufah becomes an alaqah is much shorter than that (7 days).
+The time period in which the nufah becomes an alaqah is much shorter.

 Secondly, unlike what this Hadith says, the embryo transforms from the alaqah stage to the mudghah stage somewhere between day 7 and day 26, which is almost 20 days rather than 40 days.